cloe-lang/doc/guide/functions.md

 #### Optional arguments

-Optional arguments are the arguments which replace default values of optional parameters defined in called functions.
+Optional arguments are ones which replace default values of optional parameters defined in called functions.
-To pass such arguments, they must be preceded by `.` specifying them as optional arguments aligned as key-value pairs.
+To be passed to functions, they must be preceded by `.` specifying them as optional arguments aligned as key-value pairs.
-Dictionaries can be expanded into optional arguments while the keys of the dictionaries must be all strings.
+Dictionaries can be expanded into optional arguments while their keys must be all strings.

 ```cloe
 (someFunction . option1 42 option2 "foo")